AlexanderKhazatsky/DROID/README.md

 If you are setting this up on the control workstation:
 - Go into r2d2/misc/parameters.py
 - Set robot_serial_number to match your robot's serial number (found on your franka website, under Settings -> Franka World -> Control S/N)
+- For the robot_type variable, enter 'FR3' or 'panda' depending on which Franka robot you are using
 - Update the Charuco board parameters to match yours.
 If you ordered it through calib.io, the parameters should be on the board.
 - With the cameras plugged in, launch the GUI, and go to the calibration page.
 Clicking the camera ID’s will show you which view they correspond to.
 Update hand_camera_id, varied_3rd_person_camera_id, and fixed_3rd_person_camera_id values in parameters.py with the correct camera ID for each camera.

+To make R2D2 compatible with polymetis:
+- If you have an FR3, you will need [these](https://drive.google.com/drive/folders/178-MJTAVV0m5_RDs2ScUNcYameGDA0Eg?usp=sharing) files
+- If you have a Panda, you will need [these](https://drive.google.com/drive/folders/1wXTQQbFKjd9ed3yKxB4td9GzA_XrR7Xk?usp=sharing) files
+- Go into fairo/polymetis/polymetis/conf/robot_client/:
+  - Delete the default franka_hardware.yaml file
+  - Replace it with the franka_hardware[robot_name].yaml file from the folder linked above for your respective robot
+  - Delete the “[robot_name]” text from the file name.
+For example, change franka_hardware[FR3].yaml to  franka_hardware.yaml
+  - IMPORTANT: Open up your new franka_hardware.yaml file, and change executable_cfg.robot_ip to match your robot’s IP address
+- Go into fairo/polymetis/polymetis/conf/robot_model/:
+  - Delete the default franka_panda.yaml file
+  - Replace it with the franka_panda[robot_name].yaml file from the folder linked above for your respective robot
+  - Delete the “[robot_name]” text from the file name.
+For example, change franka_panda[FR3].yaml to  franka_panda.yaml
+  - Note: Yes, this might seem a bit wrong if you have an FR3, but the file needs to be named franka_panda.yaml

 ## Usage